-The carrying amounts of cash and cash equivalents and trade and other receivables represent the Group's maximum exposure to credit risk in relation to its financial assets.
+The carrying amounts of cash and cash equivalents, trade and other receivables and loan receivables represent the Group's maximum exposure to credit risk in relation to its financial assets.
 The objective of the Group's measures to manage credit risk is to control potential exposure to recoverability problems.